Trylz/Restir_CPP/README.md

 - [Windows 10 SDK (10.0.19041.0) for Windows 10, version 2004](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/)
 - Cuda toolkit installed.
 Right now 12.6(https://developer.nvidia.com/cuda-12-6-0-download-archive) is hardcoded **set(CMAKE_CUDA_COMPILER "C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v12.6/bin")** in root **CMakeLists.txt**
-Which mean your **CUDA_PATH** environment variable should look like this **C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v12.6**
 You may want to change this to your current cuda installation but note that only 12.6 was tested.
+This mean your **CUDA_PATH** environment variable should look like this **C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v12.6**

 - An Nvidia GPU since Cuda is used
 - A GPU which supports DirectX Raytracing, such as the NVIDIA Titan V or GeForce RTX